FAQ

 Do I need to sign a waiver?

-Yes, every individual must have a completed liability waiver before participating in any Whidbey Island Kayaking activities.
-Anyone under 18 years of age must have a parent or legal guardian sign the liability waiver too.
-We use digital waivers that can be completed prior to your tour and right on your smart phone.
+Yes, every individual must have completed a digital liability waiver before participating in any Whidbey Island Kayaking activities.
+Anyone under 18 years of age must have a parent or legal guardian complete the liability waiver.

 Can I bring some beers along?